kayue/WordpressBundle/README.md

         hypebeast_wordpress:
             wordpress_path: /path/to/your/wordpress

 5. Add Wordpress factory and firewall to your `security.yml`.
-Wordpress authentication is a stateless authentication, no login cookie should be ever created by Symfony2.
 Below is a sample configuration.
 All of the options for the wordpress_* authentication methods are optional and are displayed with their default values.
 You can omit them if you use the defaults, e.g. `wordpress_cookie: ~` and `wordpress_form_login: ~`

         # app/config/security.yml